rstudio/connections/cran-comments.md

 * This is a new package

-* As requested, updated the Title in DESCRIPTION to be in title case
+* Reduces Title length, and expands description, as requested